microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 This will always invoke the [TypeScript](https://www.typescriptlang.org/) compiler whenever the extension is packaged.

-## Next Steps
+## Next steps

-* [Extension Marketplace](/docs/editor/extension-gallery) - Learn more about VS Code's public extension Marketplace.
+* [Extension Marketplace](/docs/editor/extension-gallery.md) - Learn more about VS Code's public extension Marketplace.
-* [Testing Extensions](/docs/extensions/testing-extensions) - Add tests to your extension project to ensure high quality.
+* [Testing Extensions](/docs/extensions/testing-extensions.md) - Add tests to your extension project to ensure high quality.

-## Common Questions
+## Common questions

 ### I get 403 Forbidden (or 401 Unauthorized) error when I try to publish my extension?